 -In 2016, he was elected to membership in the American Academy of Appellate Lawyers.

 Frequently in demand as a speaker, Mr. Capparella regularly leads continuing legal education seminars for organizations such as the Nashville and Tennessee Bar Associations.
 His popular “Much Ado About Ethics” seminar combines Shakespeare’s timeless works with modern legal ethical dilemmas, with proceeds benefiting the Nashville Shakespeare Festival.
-In 2013, the Tennessee Supreme Court appointed him to serve on the Tennessee Commission on Continuing Legal Education and Specialization.

 He has been selected by his peers for inclusion in Best Lawyers in America©, where, for the 2018 edition, he is listed in the fields of appellate practice, insurance law, and personal injury law.